Membrane Limits in Quantum Gravity: Review: Type IIB hypermultiplet limits

+It was argued in~\cite{Marchesano:2019ifh} that this quantity determines a metric that asymptotically approximates the one on the hypermultiplet space in the relevant limits.
+In particular, it acts as an approximate K\"ahler potential

-The explicit expression for $\chi$ was found in \cite{Robles-Llana:2006hby} by exploiting the c-map and considerations of $\textrm{SL}(2,\mathbb{Z})$ invariance, and recast in a new form by Poisson resummation in \cite{Robles-Llana:2007bbv} to make the role of the D(-1)- and D1-instantons manifest.
+for the metric $g_{a\overline{b}}$ on the space of complexified K\"ahler moduli.
+The explicit expression for $\chi$ was found in \cite{Robles-Llana:2006hby} by exploiting the c-map and considerations of $\textrm{SL}(2,\mathbb{Z})$ invariance, and recast in a new form by Poisson resummation in \cite{Robles-Llana:2007bbv} to make the role of the D($-$1)- and D1-instantons manifest.

 This was used in \cite{Marchesano:2019ifh,Baume:2019sry} to analyse exactly which contributions need to be taken into account along the F1- and D1-limits, and how they modify the classical trajectory.
 The pathological behaviour classically found for the string limits is thereby removed.